symverse-lab/V3/docs/SymID.md

 not `CaID`.

-Legacy CA-style prefixing is outside the V3 derivation rule.
+Legacy CA-style prefixing is outside the V3 SymID composition model.
-All V3 account and Citizen creation paths that know the public key SHOULD use the unified public-key derivation rule described in this section.

 ---

-## 4.5 Not Address-plus-Nonce Derivation
+## 4.6 Not Address-plus-Nonce Derivation

 The V3 SymID derivation rule MUST NOT be confused with: